Skip to main content

 Register your issuer with Etherfuse

 Send your Etherfuse representative your issuer (iss) and JWKS URL.
 We link them to your partner organization so JWTs from that issuer resolve to your customers.
+Register separately for sandbox and production: each environment keeps its own issuer registration and uses its own aud (the sandbox vs production token endpoint).
 (There is no self-serve endpoint for this yet.)

 Sign a user JWT